hackoregon/data-science-pet-containers/docs/Mint18-Xenial/README.md

-# Installing on Linux Mint 18 or Ubuntu 16.04 LTS "Xenial Xerus"
+# Installing on Linux Mint

+## Which version of Linux Mint do you have?
+There are two versions of Linux Mint based on Ubuntu.
+The newer version, 18.x, is based on Ubuntu 16.04 LTS aka "Xenial Xerus".
+The older version, 17.x, is based on Ubuntu 14.04 LTS, "Trusty Tahr".

+In the following, `<version>` refers to the Linux Mint version number, 18 or 17.
+If you have Ubuntu 16.04 LTS, the scripts for Linux Mint 18 should work, and the scripts for Linux Mint 17 should work on Ubuntu 14.04 LTS.

 ## PostgreSQL 9.6